smithers54/Az.Sam/README.md

     $Excel.Quit()

 # Runs a foreach loop to add all of the prefixes in the csv.
-The name of the route will be it's Service Tag + prefix
+The name of the route will be the defined tag + prefix
 # You will be prompted for Resource Group and the Route table name
 $rg = Read-Host -Prompt 'Resource Group Name'
 $rtName = Read-Host -Prompt 'Route Table Name'

+# Gets the route table to be used
 $routeTable = Get-AzRouteTable -ResourceName $rtName -ResourceGroupName $rg

+# Runs a nested if/else statement in a foreach loop to add the routes based off the next hop type
 foreach ($file in import-csv "c:\temp\Routes2Add$tag.csv") {
     if ($nexthoptype -eq 'VirtualAppliance')